 In Ancient Greece, Queen Hippolyta leads the Amazons in a bloody battle to free themselves from the yolk of Ares, the god of war.
 Zeus and Hera intervene to prevent Hippolyta from killing Ares and instead place him in magical shackles.
 Hippolyta makes him her prisoner and leads the Amazons away to found the island of Themyscira.
 This is invisibly shielded from the world by the gods and the Amazons made immortal.
 Hippolyta also gives birth to a daughter Diana, fashioned out of clay and magically brought to life by a lightning bolt from the heavens.
 In the present-day, Diana has become one of the top warrior women on the island.
 Themyscira’s utopian idyll is interrupted as the plane of US fighter pilot Steve Trevor is shot down over the island and he is washed ashore.
 Diana makes Steve prisoner and it is decided that he will be returned to civilisation.
 A games is held to select the best candidate to do so.
 Hippolyta forbids Diana from taking part and so Diana enters the competition with her face hidden behind a battle helmet and wins.
 Meanwhile, the Amazon Persephone has fallen in love with Ares and aids him in escaping.
 Diana is given magical bracelets that deflect bullets, a lasso that makes those ensnared by it tell the truth and an invisible plane to go out into the world with the mission of returning Steve and recapturing Ares.
 Though Diana is shocked by the lot of women in the outside world, she and Steve come together to battle Ares as he regains his god-like powers and determines to make war against the entire world.

 Wonder Woman is a DC Comics character who originally appeared in 1941, the creation of psychologist William Moulton Marston.
 (Marston’s other great footnote in history was that he devised the systolic blood pressure test, which became the basis of the polygraph lie detector).
 In an interview, Marston spoke about the educational potential of comic-books and this was read by Max Gaines who hired Marston as an educational consultant for the company that would later become DC Comics.
 Marston was an early advocate of the equality of the sexes and suggested to Gaines the idea of a female superheroine to join the all-male DC line-up that was then dominated by characters like Superman, Batman, The Flash and Green Lantern.
+(A somewhat fictonalised depiction of Marston can be found in the film Professor Marston and the Wonder Women (2017), which goes into his private life).

 It was thus that Wonder Woman was born.
 Marston created a background for her as an Amazon from the all-women Paradise Island, how she won the right to accompany downed US Army office Steve Trevor back to civilisation and remained there, adopting the identity of Diana Prince to fight Nazi and Axis villains.
 Marston later introduced her origin as being formed from clay and imbued with the powers of the Greek gods.
 Supplementary characters such as Wonder Girl and Wonder Tot were introduced over the years.
 Wonder Woman also became the first woman to join the Justice Society of America when it was founded in 1941 (although being the time it was, she was stuck as only being its secretary).